 Q: Where do I receive the League participation medal?

-A: All house league trophies for players ages 4 – 12 are distributed at the last game of the season.
+A: All house league medals for players ages 4 – 12 are distributed at the last game of the season.
 Coaches will provide parents with further details closer to the date.
-If you are unable to attend on the day, you may make arrangements to pick up your trophy from your Coach.
+If you are unable to attend on the day, you may make arrangements to pick up your trophy from your coach.

 Q: My child wants to try out for a rep team.
 Whom do I contact?

-A: We do not offer a rep team at this time.
+A: We do not offer rep soccer at this time.